News, Events & links

 upcoming special events

-• Sat., April 13 (9 AM – 5 PM): Beginner Rock Climbing and Rappelling in the George Washington Ntl.
-Forest; a full day of learning to climb, belay, and rappel; ages 12 and older (children and teens may attend unaccompanied, but their transportation must be provided by a parent or guardian); all technical gear is provided; a personal suggested clothing list, Medical Form/Participant Agreement, and driving directions to the activity meetup will be supplied by WILD GUYde Adventures after registration.
+• Sat., Feb.
+15 (8:30 AM to noon): Intermediate Wild Caving near Bridgewater VA; this is a wild caving trip for individuals who have been on a WGA Beginner Caving trip in the past, and are ready to go a little more strenuous and adventurous; ages 12 through adult (teens may attend unaccompanied, but their transportation must be provided by a parent or guardian); all technical gear is provided; a personal suggested clothing list, Medical Form/Participant Agreement, and driving directions to the activity meetup will be supplied by WILD GUYde Adventures after registration.

 contact some of our fine friends for…